Hvaheterdu/binary-search-tree/README.md

 # Binary Search Tree

-My implementation of a Binary Search Tree in Java 17.
+My implementation of a Binary search tree (BST) in Java 17.

-This is implemented with an interface so new functions can be added.
+The implementation uses an interface, so it is possible to add new functionality to the BST